asdufaux/asd/homework/schedule.md

 - Learn Ruby the Hard Way, Exercise 18-19 (Look at and do the extra credit for each)

 #Going onward
+##Remember:
+- Persistence is the most important skill a programmer can have.
+Talent means nothing around hour 3 of trying to find a bug.
+- Getting a different error message can be progress.
+- Have fun.
+Build something you might find useful.

 ###Git
 - Review the [Git Cheatsheet](https://scotch.io/bar-talk/git-cheat-sheet): What do you recognize?
 What don't you?
 - Research git branches.
 What do you use them for?
 How do you make and use a new branch?